remidosol/express-microservice-typescript/README.md

-# Microservice Architecture and Singleton Design Pattern Experiment with ExpressJS, Sequelize, JWT
+# Microservice Architecture and Singleton Design Pattern Experiment with ExpressJS, Sequelize, Google Books API, JWT

 I wanted to experience Singleton and Microservice techs in Node.js, therefore I created this project.